640 South State StreetDover, Delaware 19901

 Inability to urinate

-If you experience any of these symptoms or believe you have overdosed on the drug, call your doctor immediately.
+If you have any of these symptoms or believe you have overdosed on the medicine, call your healthcare provider or 911 right away.

 The normal range of fluphenazine in the blood if taken as prescribed is 0.3 to 3 nanograms per milliliter (ng/mL).

-You can have side effects at any dose of fluphenazine.
+You can have side effects with any dose of fluphenazine.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.